 This Keurig coffee machine is similar to the one I have.
 K-Cups can be expensive, so I’ve come up with a few tricks to get more use out of them.
 To save money, I often use the smallest cup setting and use the same K-Cup twice.
 All you have to do is open and close the K-Cup loading lid and it will think you put a new K-Cup in.
 The smallest setting fills a standard coffee cup about 3/4 full.
 The second cup is going to be weaker.
 But if you buy medium or dark roast, its not too bad.
 You can always add a half tea spoon of instant coffee, if you want it a little stronger.
 They do make re-usable K-Cups that let you add your own coffee.
 But they can be messy and don’t seem to work as well as the K-Cups you buy at the store.
+They also sell disposable cups ($14.95 for 50 on Amazon) that you fill and cap yourself.
+I haven’t tried these, but they look like they might work.
 I usually only drink 1 cup in the morning and leave the K-Cup in the machine for the next day.
 I wouldn’t recommend leaving a used K-Cup in the machine for longer than that.
 After the second use, it goes in the trash.
 I drink instant coffee from time to time.
 But, I find that it doesn’t taste as good as when brewed in the Keurig.
 This, like some of my other tips, may sound ultra-cheap, but to others who are like minded about pinching pennies, it will save a few bucks.